-There are no immediate changes to your banking services while the UK remains a member of the EU.
+There are no immediate changes to your everyday banking services as a result of the extension to Article 50.
+We’ll continue to support you and keep you informed and updated.

-Icon expand How are we planning for Brexit?
+Icon expand How we are prepared for Brexit

 Brexit Frequently Asked Questions